pumapayio/smart-contracts/docs/Top Up Pull Payment.md

 **The main logic is the same for each smart contract:**

-When the customer subscribes to a top up billing model, (s)he is signing the top up billing model parameters (see below for more details).
+When the customer subscribes to a top up billing model, (s)he is setting the top up billing model parameters (see below for more details).
-On the smart contract we validate that the registration came indeed from the customer and we store the top up pull payment on the smart contract.
-At the same time, the smart contract executes the first payment.
-On successful registration and first payment, the business is notified for the payment and it gives access to the customer for the service (s)he has purchased.
+On the smart contract we validate that the registration came from the customer and store the top up pull payment.
+The smart contract then executes the first payment.
+Following successful registration and first payment, the business is then notified of the payment and it gives the customer access to the service (s)he has purchased.

-The customer can enjoy the service from the business and once the 'credits' balance of the customer drops below the predefined amount, the business can trigger a top up through our PumaPay APIs for the execution of the top up.
+The customer can then continue to use the service provided by the business and once the 'credits' balance of the customer drops below the predefined amount, the business can then trigger a top up through our PumaPay APIs to execute the top up.

-On the smart contract we are checking if the top up is allowed to happen i.e. is within the limits (total/time-based/expiration time), and if it is, the pull payment is executed transferring PMA from the customer to the business' treasury wallet.
-The PumaPay ecosystem notifies the business for the successful pull payment and they can update the 'credits' to the customer's account.
+We monitor the smart contracts to ensure they meet the set of parameters i.e. is within the limits (total/time-based/expiration time), if the parameters are met, the pull payment is executed transferring PMA from the customer to the business' treasury wallet.
+The PumaPay ecosystem notifies the business of the successful pull payment and they can update the 'credits' in the customer's account.
-If the payment is not allowed to happen, i.e. the limits have been reached, the customer is notified in their wallet to update their limits.
+If the payment is not allowed to happen, i.e. the limits have been reached, the customer is notified in their wallet and asks the customers to update the limits.

 ## Smart Contracts
 *Solidity Version: v0.5.11*